Home Compare AG1.DE vs RL

 AUTO1 Group vs Ralph Lauren: Which Stock Looks Stronger in 2026?

 Ralph Lauren holds the cleaner structural position, with the lead spread across profitability and valuation.
 AUTO1 SE does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is mixed, without a decisive signal in either direction.
-The market is not adding a decisive signal either way — the structural read carries the weight.
+On the market side, Ralph Lauren is in better shape — its trend is intact while AUTO1 SE's trend has broken down.
+That puts structure and market broadly in agreement — Ralph Lauren's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AG1.DE: HDAX, RL: S&P 500).

 This is not just a one-metric split: both profitability and valuation materially support the lead.
-Ralph Lauren Corporation leads by 40 points on the overall comparison score.
+The overall score gap is 38 points in favour of Ralph Lauren Corporation.

 Trajectory Similarity